exosite/gmq-sine-demo/README.md

 See [docs.exosite.com](docs.exosite.com) for more information about Gateway Engine and Over-the-air-Updates.

-## Add the 'test' Resource
+## Add the 'sine-data' Resource

-You can manually add a single resource to your Gateway Engine test device, or use the commands, below to add it for you.
+You can manually add a single resource to your Gateway Engine device with the Murano UI, or use the commands, below to add it for you.

 ```
 mr config location.specs specs
 mr config product.spec gmq-sine-demo.spec
 mr syncup -V --specs
 ```